 The Röpke-Wojtyła Fellowship is a program hosted by The Catholic University of America for Catholic undergraduate seniors from any institution across the United States.
-The purpose of the program is to educate future Catholic intellectuals and business leaders in the study of the market order and in social thought — and in particular Catholic social thought as it compares to more secular scholarship.
+The purpose of the program is to educate future Catholic intellectuals and business leaders in the study of market order and social thought — and in particular Catholic social thought as it compares to more secular scholarship.
 Throughout the year, the fellows will discuss topics in history, philosophy, political economy, politics, and sociology.

 - Additionally, travel, lodging, and most meals for the colloquia are covered.